mpvallil/Plink-Android-App/README.md

 ## Google APIs

 In order to use Google Maps and Google Sign In, you must register your build in the [Google API Console](https://console.developers.google.com/).
+For Google Sign In, you must aquire the API key of your backend server as well.

 ## Braintree API